 What Are The Current Terms Of Your Mortgage?

-Before you attempt to pay off your mortgage early, it’s important to gain a concrete sense of the conditions you established with your mortgage lender.
-Knowing the length of your loan term will help you determine how long it will take you to pay off your mortgage if you continue to make the minimum payment each month.
+Knowing the length of your loan term will help you determine how long it will take you to pay off your mortgage if you make the minimum payment each month.
 Being aware of your interest rate will tell you how much interest you’re currently paying on the remaining balance of your mortgage principal.

-You should also check to see whether you agreed to a fixed- or adjustable rate mortgage.
+You should also see whether you agreed to a fixed- or adjustable-rate mortgage (ARM).
 If you have an ARM loan, you’ll want to know how market rates have changed since you first obtained your mortgage.
 If market rates are higher, paying off your mortgage early may be the right move.

 Will Your Mortgage Company Let You Pay It Off Early?

-When you pay off your mortgage faster, you pay less interest, and your mortgage company makes less money off of your loan.
+When you pay off your mortgage faster, you pay less interest, and the investors who own your mortgage make less money off your loan.
 For this reason, not all mortgage companies permit their clients to pay off their loans earlier than stipulated in their contract.
 So, before you make any grand plans, double-check that your lender will, in fact, allow you to pay off your mortgage faster.

 Is There A Penalty For Paying Off Your Mortgage Early?